Meclov

 Meclov (Metzling) is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 1,200 inhabitants.

 Meclov lies approximately 9 km north-west of Domažlice, 45 km south-west of Plzeň, and 129 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Bozdíš, Březí, Jeníkovice, Mašovice, Mračnice, Mrchojedy, Němčice and Třebnice are administrative parts of Meclov.
+Meclov consists of nine municipal parts (in brackets population according to the 2021 census):